-Vishal Kapoor, our President since January 2020, worked at Iveric Bio (formerly known as Ophthotech) from April 2015 to December 2019.
+Vishal Kapoor, our President since January 2020, has been a Partner of Avego since January 2021.
+Previously, he worked at Iveric Bio (formerly known as Ophthotech) from April 2015 to December 2019.
 As the Chief Business Officer of Iveric Bio, he was responsible for acquiring an industry-leading portfolio of gene therapy and therapeutic assets in ophthalmology.
 From October 2014 to April 2015, Mr. Kapoor was responsible for business development and portfolio strategy in his role as Director of Corporate Development at NPS Pharma, which was acquired by Shire in 2015.
 From 2005 to 2014, Mr. Kapoor spent 9 years at Genentech in a variety of positions, including leading strategy for ophthalmology and CNS pipeline assets, Lucentis marketing, commercial assessments for business development and medical affairs.
 Mr. Kapoor holds an MBA in Finance and Management from Columbia Business School and a BA in Biology from Columbia University.